 Thankfully, cats can defend themselves from anything that means to do them harm.
 We’re referring, of course, to the retractable claws located in their paws.

-Imagine if you were handcuffed, and then confronted by a wild animal such as a bear.
-Fight or flight instinct would kick in pretty quickly, right?
-Well, that’s what is happening in your cat’s mind when you touch their paws.
+Imagine if you were handcuffed, and were then confronted by a wild animal, such as a bear.
+Fight-or-flight instinct would kick in pretty quickly, right?
+Well, that’s what is happening in your cat’s mind when you touch her paws.

 Of course, you would never hurt your pet.
 You’re just playing.
-You may even be helping them out by cleaning their paws or clipping their nails.
+You may even be helping her out by cleaning her paws or clipping her nails.
 That doesn’t register with a cat, though.
-All they know is that a larger animal has them captive, and they’re unable to defend themselves.
+All she knows is that a larger animal has her captive and that she’s unable to defend herself properly.

-Also, to this, your cat’s paw pads are packed with nerve endings.
-This means that, should they be injured in any way, the consequences will be drastic.
-If you have ever seen a cat with a crack on their paw pad, you’ll know this.
+Also, your cat’s paw pads have nerve endings.
+Should she be injured in any way, the consequences will be drastic.
+If you have ever seen a cat with a crack on her paw pad, you’ll know this.

 Injuries to the paws bleed far more than any other body part.
-Your cat isn’t silly.
-As a result, they’ll protect their paws from any potential harm.
+Your cat isn’t daft.
+As a result, she’ll protect her paws from any potential harm.

 Are Cat Paws Ticklish?

-Your pet’s aversion to having their paws touched goes beyond sheer, bloody-minded survival instinct.
+Your pet’s aversion to having her paws touched goes beyond sheer, bloody-minded survival instinct.
 Cat paws are also extremely sensitive.
 This can work to a feline’s advantage.
-Cats can sense vibrations through the ground, and know when somebody is approaching.
+Cats can sense vibrations through the ground and know when somebody is approaching.

 However, it also means that the slightest touch can be ticklish.
-If your cat enjoys that, they may ask you to tickle their paws.
-What’s more likely, however, is that they’ll lose their minds when touched.
+If your cat enjoys that, she may ask you to tickle her paws.
+What’s more likely is that she’ll lose her mind when touched.

 You also have to remember that cats do not laugh.
 This isn’t because they are joyless animals incapable of having fun.
 They cannot make a laughing sound to denote their happiness.